The 11 Most Polarizing Bands Of The Last Decade

 For many black metal fans who loved the genre’s orthodox trappings, Deafheaven committed the ultimate sin: they made it pretty.
 The band’s monumental 2013 album Sunbather added sweeping beauty to black metal’s scathing core, enamoring legions of new fans and infuriating old-school heads.
 The album’s acceptance in the mainstream — its millennial-pink cover was featured in iPhone ads — only furthered the divide, making its success a broader statement on whether or not the genre belonged to the world or just its entrenched fanbase.
 The result was that everyone had an opinion about Deafheaven, making them household name even beyond metal circles.

 Deathcore entered the 2010s as a curious experiment, with plenty of haters already folding their arms against it while many were curious to see how it evolved.
 At the genre’s forefront were Suicide Silence, who somehow brought a broad appeal to this seemingly unlistenable genre.
 But with the death of vocalist Mitch Lucker and the eventual inclusion of clean vocals into their sound, the band not only divided metal listeners, but their fans as well.
-While Suicide Silence’s upcoming album looks to be a return to form, plenty of listeners have already established their opinion of the band, on one side or another.
+While Suicide Silence’s most recent album Become The Hunter is regarded as a return to form, plenty of listeners have already established their opinion of the band, on one side or another.

 Though their career was somewhat short-lived, Attack Attack! made a huge impact on the metal scene with their music and videos — if not always in a good way.
 By the release of 2010’s self-titled album, the Ohio metalcore act had unwittingly drawn a line in the sand, with the colorful youth of a growing scene on one side and the black-clad traditionalists of metal and hardcore on another.
 As such, Attack Attack! became a symbolic act, where any given fan’s opinion on them said a lot about how they regarded heavy music in general.